 How to Use a Globe for an Earth Day Activity

-A globe is fun tool to use for an Earth Day activity.
-Kids can explore the scope and features of our planet, and view areas where people live around the world.
-Have fun using a globe for an Earth Day activity with preschoolers.
+A globe is easy to use for a fun Earth Day activity.
+Kids can learn to recognize the features of our planet and the places where people live around the world.
+Celebrate Earth Day exploring a globe with your preschoolers.

 This post contains affiliate links.
 See our full disclosure.